-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \Box No \boxtimes
+Yes 🗆 No 🗷

-As of June 30, 2023, the last day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was approximately \$3,891,337,096, based upon the closing price on that date of the common stock of \$142.94
+As of June 30, 2023, the last day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was approximately \$3,891,337,096, based upon the closing price on that date of the common stock of \$142.94.

-As of February 27, 2024, 36,880,751 shares of the registrant's Class A common stock were outstanding, and 6,195,077 shares of the registrant's Class B common stock were outstanding.
+As of February 27, 2024, 36,680,751 shares of the registrant's Class A common stock were outstanding, and 6,195,077 shares of the registrant's Class B common ant's definitive proxy statement for its 2024 annual meeting of stockholders, which the registrant intends to file pursuant to Rechange Commission not later than 120 days after the registrant's fiscal year ended December 31, 2023, are incorporated by report on Form 10-K.